Nectarbits

 React Native App development

 Facebook’s alternative cross-platform app development framework is the classic React Native, a seasoned veteran that boasts a large community of passionate developers and an extensive library of dedicated components.
-The main advantage of React Native is that it uses Javascript as the basis of its functioning, allowing a large number of developers already familiar with this age-old language to pick up and use React Native for app development immediately.
+The main advantage of React Native is that it uses JavaScript as the basis of its functioning, allowing a large number of developers already familiar with this age-old language to pick up and use React Native for app development immediately.

-This makes it a popular choice among existing developers fluent in Javascript aspiring to build apps for both iOS and Android through a singular codebase.
+This makes it a popular choice among existing developers fluent in JavaScript, aspiring to build apps for both iOS and Android through a singular codebase.

 Popular features and benefits of React Native:-